lukhanyoVena808/BEV-cryptography/README.md

 The COVID19 pandemic has reignited a debate about the use of e-voting systems with detractors citing security concerns as the primary reason why they are against these systems.
-With the rapid development of technology however, it is possible that in the near future public perceptions around e-voting will inevitably change.
+With the rapid development of technology, however, it is possible that in the near future, public perceptions around e-voting will inevitably change.
 A blockchain is a growing list of records which are linked using cryptography.
 Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.
-Blockchain has gained increasing popularity in recent years as a result of being a keystone of the popular cryptocurrencies.
+Blockchain has gained increasing popularity in recent years as a result of being a keystone of popular cryptocurrencies.
 The fact that this technology is decentralized and secure also makes it a perfect candidate for e-voting applications.
 ##